HesKal/Heskal.github.io/_posts/2025-12-06-xss-story-for-beginners.md

 Have you ever wondered how websites get hacked?
 You might imagine a complex process requiring genius-level skills, but sometimes, all it takes is a simple mistake that a developer overlooked.

 In this article, I'll take you on a short, step-by-step journey.
-We'll play the role of security detectives and discover one of the most common web vulnerabilities out there: **Cross-Site Scripting (XSS)**.
-We'll see how a few simple words in a search box can unlock a website's front door.
+We'll use a well-known, open-source test application called **Altoro Mutual**, which is intentionally designed to be vulnerable, to demonstrate a real-world attack in a safe and ethical environment.

 ---